lehaoda/Operating-System-Class-Project---Add-Lottery-Scheduler-to-xv6/README.md

-# Operating Systems class project 2
-# Add Lottery Scheduler to xv6 Due date 16th Oct, 2019
+# Operating Systems class project 2 - Add Lottery Scheduler to xv6

 Add a lottery scheduler to xv6
 ----------------------